1,000+ Closings 267 Five-Star Reviews FastExpert 2026 Top Agent

 Before touring homes, get a written pre-approval letter from a mortgage lender.
 The lender reviews your income, credit, debt, and down-payment funds, then issues a letter stating the loan amount you qualify for.
 A pre-approval letter is required to make an offer on most homes in Maricopa.

 Compare at least two lenders.
 Rates, fees, and service quality vary meaningfully.
-We can refer you to local lenders we have closed transactions with.
+We can refer you to local lenders with whom we have closed transactions.
 Avoid making major credit changes (financing a car, opening new credit lines) during the home-buying process; these can affect your final loan approval.

 Hire a buyer agent